 Connectivity Champions Online Help: https://www.ohio-k12.help/remotedx/connectivity-champions

-All Ohio PreK-12 students, their parents, and educators may use the resources and services available through RemotEDx.
+All Ohio PreK-12 schools may use the resources and services available through the Exchange.

-For more information and support on teaching remotely, visit the Professional Learning section of this site.
-There you'll find a host of professional learning opportunities and offerings for building your remote teaching knowledge and improving your remote teaching practice.
+Visit the Professional Learning section of this site.
+There you'll find a host of professional learning opportunities and offerings for building your professional knowledge and enhancing your practice.

 The Support Squad representatives work directly with the Educational Service Centers (ESCs) and district administrators to investigate potential solutions to personalized remote, blended, and hybrid learning needs.
 Ohio educators should work with their building and district administrators to define the scope of a teacher-identified staff or student need.
 District administrators should work with their ESCs or contact the Support Squad Concierge Team for additional support in their personalized remote, blended, and hybrid learning needs.

-Resources and services available through the RemotEDx Exchange meet a set of quality criteria and are available to schools and districts at little to no cost.
-The Concierge Team and Support Squad members use a co-designed high-quality professional learning checklist to identify high-quality professional learning and supports for remote, hybrid, and blended learning.
+Resources and services available through the Exchange meet a set of quality criteria and are available to schools and districts at little to no cost.
+The ESCs use a co-designed high-quality professional learning checklist to identify high-quality professional learning and supports.
 They also leverage success stories and resources across the state to identify viable solutions.

-The Exchange uses a co-designed rubric to identify high-quality instructional materials for remote, hybrid, and blended learning.
+For the Curriculum Library, INFOhio uses a co-designed rubric to identify high-quality instructional materials.
 Experienced content reviewers evaluate resources against the rubric to determine whether it meets requirements for inclusion on the Exchange.
 Whenever possible, reviews of resources are published publicly to help schools determine which resources and services will best meet their local needs.